bikrambora/devlabs2018/README.md

 * On the **Launch Status** page, click **View Service**

 * On the **Service: myService** page, click the **Events** tab.

+## Check if the new version on the application has successfully deployed

 Wait a few minutes.
 Monitor the process of draining connections and stopping tasks till the service reaches a steady state.